Static Electricity Fun!

 A Grade 3 science worksheet on gravity, including multiple choice, true/false, fill-in-the-blanks, and short answer questions.

-Explore the fascinating world of pendulums with this engaging worksheet for 3rd graders.
-Learn about how pendulums swing back and forth.
+Explore the fundamental concepts of mass and inertia with this engaging worksheet for 3rd graders.